delphidabbler/vied/Build.md

 ### Libraries & Components

-Several DelphiDabbler libraries and components are required to compile _VIEd_.
+Several DelphiDabbler components are required to compile _VIEd_.
 They are:

 *   [Version Information Component](https://delphidabbler.com/software/verinfo) v3.3 or later.
 *   [About Box Component](https://delphidabbler.com/software/aboutbox) v3.5.1 or later.
 *   [Drop Files Components](https://delphidabbler.com/software/dropfiles) v5.0.2 or later.
 *   [Window State Components](https://delphidabbler.com/software/wdwstate) v5.3.1 or later.

+These must all be installed into the Delphi component palette since they are required at design time.
+The easiest way to do this is to install everything into the Delphi user design time package.
+[See here](http://www.delphidabbler.com/url/install-comp) if you need help doing this.

+In addition, the following DelphiDabbler library unit must either be added to a suitable package or placed somewhere on Delphi's include path:

 *   [Shell Folders Unit](https://delphidabbler.com/software/shellfolders) v2.3 or later.

-These components must be installed into the Delphi component palette since they are required at design time.

-All the components and classes must be installed in the same directory, so the easiest thing to do is to install everything into the Delphi user design time package.
-[See here](http://www.delphidabbler.com/url/install-comp) if you need help doing this.

 ### Tools